-The Task Force recommends eliminating the Mission Bay Transportation Improvement Fund Advisory Committee (MBTIFAC), which advises the City on the allocation of funds to support transportation services and infrastructure improvements related to events at the Chase Center.
-While the committee played a key role in early planning and coordination around traffic mitigation, transit investments, and infrastructure improvements linked to the arena's opening, the Mission Bay Transportation Improvement Fund was zeroed out in the FY2025-26 & FY2026-27 budgets.
-With allocations expended, there is little remaining for the committee to advise on.
+The Task Force recommends keeping the Mission Bay Transportation Improvement Fund Advisory Committee (MBTIFAC), which advises the City on the allocation of funds to support transportation services and infrastructure improvements related to events at the Chase Center.
+While the Mission Bay Transportation Improvement Fund was zeroed out in the FY2025-26 & FY2026-27 budgets, proponents felt that the establishing legislation required the body to exist as long as the Chase Center exists.
+The Task Force recommends keeping the committee, but adding a sunset date to prompt re-evaluation of the body's utility in three years.